Impeachment of Park Geun-hye

-On 9 December 2016, Park Geun-hye, the president of South Korea, was impeached as the culmination of a political scandal involving interventions to the presidency from her aide, Choi Soon-sil.
+On 9 December 2016, Park Geun Hye, the president of South Korea, was impeached as the culmination of a political scandal involving interventions to the presidency from her aide, Choi Soon-sil.
 234 members of the 300-member National Assembly voted to impeach and temporarily suspend Park's presidential powers and duties.
 This exceeded the required two-thirds threshold in the National Assembly and, although the vote was by secret ballot, the results indicated that more than half of the 128 lawmakers in Park's party Saenuri had supported her impeachment.
 Thus, Hwang Kyo-ahn, then Prime Minister of South Korea, became acting president while the Constitutional Court of Korea was due to determine whether to accept the impeachment.
 The court upheld the impeachment in a unanimous 8–0 decision on 10 March 2017, removing Park from office.
 The regularly scheduled presidential election was advanced to 9 May 2017, and Moon Jae-in, former leader of the Democratic Party, who Park had narrowly defeated in the 2012 presidential election, was elected as Park's permanent successor.

 Park was formally sentenced to 24 years in prison on 6 April 2018 after being found guilty of abuse of power and coercion.
 This was later raised to 25 years and a fine of ₩20 billion (US$17.86 million) following an appeal by prosecutors.
 President Moon would go on to pardon Park Geun-hye on compassionate grounds in December 2021.
 She was ultimately released and later returned home in March 2022.
-This was the first impeachment of a sitting South Korean president since the impeachment Roh Moo-hyun of 12 March 2004, and the last until Yoon Suk Yeol's impeachment on 14 December 2024.
+This was the first impeachment of a sitting South Korean president since the impeachment of Roh Moo-hyun of 12 March 2004, and the last until Yoon Suk Yeol's impeachment on 14 December 2024.